Integrate Jamf Pro with Intune for compliance

 Enable Intune to integrate with Jamf Pro

-Enable the Compliance Connector for Jamf by pasting the Application ID you saved during the previous procedure into the Jamf Azure Active Directory App ID field.
+Enable the Compliance Connector for Jamf by pasting the Application ID you saved during the previous procedure into the Specify the Azure Active Directory App ID for Jamf field.

 Configure Microsoft Intune Integration in Jamf Pro

-In Jamf Pro, navigate to Global Management > Conditional Access.
+- Open the Jamf Pro console and navigate to Global Management > Conditional Access.
 Click the Edit button on the macOS Intune Integration tab.

 Set up compliance policies and register devices